- Home

 Did the Founding Fathers Want a Very Weak Government?

-Many people argue that the American Founding Fathers were interested in keeping the government weak.
-Is this correct?
-As in most historical arguments, the answer is pretty complicated.
-Read on for my full analysis of the Founding Father's desires for the American government.
+Many argue that the American Founding Fathers were interested in keeping the government weak.
+Read on for my analysis of the Founding Fathers' desires for the American government.

-Was Harry Truman the Worst President in US History?
+Why Harry Truman Was the Worst President in US History

 Harry Truman dropped atomic bombs on civilians, brought about the creation of Israel, established the CIA, initiated the Cold War, and took America into the Korean War.